 Established June 7, 1924

 Ten miles east of Hopkinsville, at Fairview, stands the fourth tallest monument in the United States.
 It is the tallest poured in place concrete obelisk in the world.
 The monument is to Jefferson Davis (1808-1889) the first and only president of the Confederacy.
-The Jefferson Davis Monument State Shrine became a part of the Kentucky State Park System on June 7, 1927.
-Ironically, fellow Kentuckian and Civil War president, Abraham Lincoln was born less than 100 miles away in Hodgenville.
+The Jefferson Davis Monument became a part of the Kentucky State Park System on June 7, 1927.
+Fellow Kentuckian and Civil War President, Abraham Lincoln was born less than 100 miles away in Hodgenville.

-Jefferson Davis’ and Abraham Lincoln’s birthplaces being in the same state is indicative of the tragedy of the American Civil War in Kentucky and the nation.
+The location of Jefferson Davis’ and Abraham Lincoln’s birthplaces is indicative of the tragedy of the American Civil War in Kentucky and the nation.
 The lives of the two men became such a part of the history of the war that they are inextricably joined with each other.
 In intensity and carnage the Civil War had no equal in American history.
 Between April 1861 and April 1865 nearly 700,000 Americans perished.
 For four years Davis presided over the Confederate States of America during this titanic struggle.
 He guided the new nation from its birth to its demise.
 As an individual, Davis was at once praised and vilified.
 To the North he was a traitor and a war criminal; to Southerners he became the embodiment of the greatness of the “Lost Cause.”

-Although the Davis family had established a farm and bred blooded horses on their Kentucky land, by 1810 the family returned to the Deep South.
+Although the Davis family had established a farm and bred blooded horses on their Kentucky land, by 1811 the family returned to the Deep South.
 For a year they lived in Louisiana before moving to Wilkinson County, Mississippi.
 There, Jefferson Davis began his formal education at age five.
-Dissatisfied with his son’s school, Samuel Davis decided to send his seven year old son to be educated in Kentucky.
-Davis entered a school of the Dominican Order near Bardstown and Springfield.
+Dissatisfied with his son’s school, Samuel Davis decided to send his seven year old son to be educated in Kentucky, and entered St. Thomas Aquinas Academy, run by Dominican Friars.
 After nearly two years in the Dominican school, Davis returned home at the insistence of his mother.

 President Franklin Pierce appointed Davis as Secretary of War in 1853.
-He served until 1857, when he retuned to the U.S. Senate.
+He served until 1857, when he returned to the U.S. Senate.
 He resigned his seat when Mississippi seceded from the Union in 1860.
 The following year, Davis became the president of the newly formed Confederate States of America.
 After serving for four stormy and eventful years as the Confederacy’s chief executive, Davis was arrested by Union forces at the close of the Civil War.
 Imprisoned for two years and awaiting trial as a possible war criminal, the authorities at last freed him.
 Stripped of his citizenship, Davis moved to Beauvoir plantation near Biloxi, Mississippi.
-He retuned to his old home in Kentucky for a visit in 1875.
-Huge crowds came to see and hear the former president of the Confederacy.
-Within a decade of the close of the Civil War Davis had become a legend.
-He died in New Orleans in 1889.
+He returned to his old home in Kentucky for a visit in 1875.

 The firm of C. G. Gregg of Louisville designed the monument and oversaw its construction.
 America’s entry into World War I halted work on the obelisk for several years.
 By the time construction began again, costs had risen dramatically and the project faced an uncertain future.
 The United Daughters of the Confederacy raised an additional $20,000 toward completion of the monument and the Kentucky General Assembly appropriated $15,000 to install an elevator (originally run by steam) in the 351-foot structure.
 On June 7, 1924, dedication of the Jefferson Davis State Historic Site took place and it became a part of the Kentucky State Parks system.